SimonHarte/SpartanGrid/README.md

 #### `grid-push` and `grid-pull`

-Together with the additional class `.g-reorder` on `.g-row` you can reorder columns visually without changing the order in HTML.
+You can reorder columns visually without changing the order in HTML with these mixins.
 Equivalent to `.g-push-{columns}` and `.g-pull-{columns}`, similar behavior as `.grid-offset()`.

-> Note that you may run into problems if these are used within certain responsive layouts as they use relative positioning.
+> Note that you may run into problems when these are used within nested grids as they use relative positioning.

 ##### `grid-reorder`

-You can alternatively use the mixin `grid-row-reorder()` together with `grid-reorder()` and pass in any number.
+You can alternatively use the mixin `grid-reorder()` and pass in any number.
 If the passed number is positive or zero, it will simply call `grid-push()` and if the number is negative `grid-pull()` instead.

 ## Advanced Usage